SKGleba/enso_ex/README.md

 ## Recovery
  - The "recovery" is a code blob loaded from a GC-SD device in GC slot.
- - Recovery can be loaded by holding SELECT at boot.
+ - Recovery can be loaded by holding SELECT at boot, the device must be connected to a power source.

 ### Supported recovery types
 1) RAW recovery (recommended)